 - Your doctor writes an order in your medical record for your medicine.
 This prescription goes to the hospital pharmacy.

-- The hospital pharmacist reads and fills the prescription.
-The medicine is labeled with the type of medicine and your name, and then sent to your nurse.
+- Staff in the hospital pharmacy reads and fills the prescription.
+The medicine is then labeled with its name, dose, your name, and other important information.
+It's then sent to your hospital unit where your health care team can use it.

 - Your nurse and the rest of your health care team monitor (watch) you to see how you respond to the medicine.
 They watch to make sure the medicine is working.
 They also look for side effects the medicine could cause.